GenericPirate/tmux/Contributing.md

   - Pretty print commands from list-keys etc.

-  - Allow user options to be commands and a way to invoke them without expansion.
+  - Store commands in options.
+Options would be better if they were not tied to the table, so the options tree allows any option to be any type, and set-option did the validation.
+Also if array indexes could be strings.

-  - Offer an alternative to %% and %%% for replaced commands via formats.
+  - Something better than command-alias.

 - ([#2484](https://github.com/tmux/tmux/issues/2797)) Highlight incoming text.